nishkohli96/client-server-libs/apps/express-server/src/redis/Notes.md

 | `SINTER` | Intersection of 2 or more sets |
 | `SDIFF` | Get elements of 1st set that are not present on 1 or more sets |

-For more details on sets, refer the [Redis documentation](https://redis.io/docs/latest/develop/data-types/sets/) and the complete list of [set related commands](https://redis.io/docs/latest/commands/?group=set).
+For more details on sets, refer the [Redis Sets documentation](https://redis.io/docs/latest/develop/data-types/sets/) and the complete list of [set related commands](https://redis.io/docs/latest/commands/?group=set).

 ### Hash